1. Evaluate loan options. International students are not eligible for U.S. federal student loans but may be eligible for private loans.

 The maximum amount of the loan you can request is the total listed on the need analysis page times the number of semesters in one academic year.
 A SEPARATE LOAN APPLICATION IS REQUIRED FOR THE SUMMER TERM AND EACH ACADEMIC YEAR.
 A sample list of lenders can be accessed at the following link: http://www.studentlendinganalytics.com/alternative_loan_options.html.

 b) Alternative International Loan without a U.S. cosigner: It is our intention to offer a loan product that does not require a U.S. cosigner.
 However, the rates and terms for the 2013-14 loan program are still being finalized.
 Applications will not be available until you arrive on campus, but this program is typically available for any international student admitted to our full-time MBA program.
 Some specifics of the program we offered last year are listed below as a frame of reference:

 2012-13 MBA Non-cosigner loans

 - No origination fees or prepayment penalties

-- Interest will start accruing from the date that the loan is disbursed
+- Interest will start accruing from the date the loan is disbursed.

-- Choice of paying interest while in school or having interest capitalized once the grace period is expired
+- Choice of paying interest while in school or having interest capitalized once the grace period expires.

 2. Submit your Financial Assistance Application to: